-and there was a new song.
+And there was a new song.
+Done.

-and now, a random segue.
+And now, a random segue.

-adding to the desire to perhaps someday release something on vinyl was the revelation last night that communiqué sounds ridiculously good on vinyl. i mean ridiculously good. no three dollar record should sound that fine. as dire straits albums go, i don’t think this one gets nearly enough love. some look at it as an underwhelming, rush-released follow-up to the self-titled debut album released nine months before, but i actually like it a lot better than the first album. it’s got this great moody late-night vibe i like, and i’ve always thought the drum sound is delicious. even now, when i prefer more true-to-life, rough-around-the-edges drum sounds, there’s something about the pillowy sound of the kit on this album that just makes me want to eat it.
+Adding to the desire to perhaps someday release something on vinyl was the revelation last night that Communiqué sounds ridiculously good on vinyl.
+I mean ridiculously good.
+No three dollar record should sound that fine.
+As Dire Straits albums go, I don’t think this one gets nearly enough love.
+Some look at it as an underwhelming rush-released follow-up to the self-titled debut album released nine months before, but I actually like it better than the first album.
+It’s got this great moody late-night vibe, and I always thought the drum sound was delicious.
+Even now, when I prefer more true-to-life, rough-around-the-edges drum sounds, there’s something about the pillowy sound of the kit on this album that just makes me want to eat it.

-i knew the cd sounded good (i didn’t bother to pick up the remastered version, because the original old-school cd issue i’ve owned since about 1996 has tons of dynamic range and i doubt the new mastering job went to the trouble of keeping it intact), but when i threw the record on last night, i couldn’t get over how much better it sounded. that record makes most music being produced today sound like complete and utter garbage. there’s so much depth, space and headroom there. why the hell don’t people value these things anymore? it’s all about making things as loud, distorted and shit-sounding as possible, because that’s the way everything else sounds.
+I knew the CD sounded good (i didn’t bother to pick up the remastered version, because the original old-school CD issue I’ve owned since about 1996 has tons of dynamic range and I doubt the new mastering job went to the trouble of keeping it intact), but when I threw the record on last night I couldn’t get over how much better it sounded.
+That record makes most music being produced today sound like complete and utter garbage.
+There’s so much depth, space, and headroom there.
+Why the hell don’t more people still value these things?
+It’s all about making a recording as loud, distorted, and shit-sounding as possible, because that’s the way everything else sounds.

-bring back dynamic range, bitches.
+Bring back dynamic range, bitches.